What is a 1099-B Composite form?

 Can I import my 1099-B?

-At this time, the program does not have the option to import your transactions automatically/digitally, so you will need to indicate/enter the transactions to the program manually.
+For tax years prior to 2021, the program does not have the option to import your transactions automatically/digitally, so you will need to indicate/enter the transactions to the program manually.
 You have two options when it comes to reporting multiple transactions: